 Some critics and advocates of conspiracy offer even handed reports that address the evidence and some in their reviews of opposing viewpoints offer little evidence and much hyperbole and condescension.
 Others merely seek to refute opposing arguments with unproven contentions and they overlook the evidence that hampers there favorite official declaration.
 The article discussed "reminds us that the job of a skeptic is to use critical thinking...to properly assess the evidence, and to use our critical faculties to distinguish verifiable evidence from idle speculation."
 With that in mind, let us examine the evidence offered and the idle speculation.

-Within the Commission's internal documents, at least three Commissioners suspected the Federal Bureau of Investigation employed Oswald.iii Yet the Bureau seemed to predetermine Oswald's guilt and the Central Intelligence Agency additionally seemed to assume Oswald's guilt based on contending evidence. iv v vi The Bureau failed to use their full ability to investigate according to the House Select Committee on Assassinations and the Commissioners agree if questioned about such matters the Bureau and the Central Intelligence Agency would never admit culpability.vii viii The House Select Committee also noted the President's (Warren) Commission failed to consider a single evidentiary implication of conspiracy.ix
+Within the Commission's internal documents, some Commissioners suspected the Federal Bureau of Investigation might have employed Oswald.iii The Bureau seemed to predetermine Oswald's guilt and the Central Intelligence Agency additionally seemed to assume Oswald's guilt based on contending evidence.iv v vi The FBI neglected to use their full ability to investigate according to the House Select Committee on Assassinations.
+The prior Commissioners agreed if questioned about such matters the Bureau and the Central Intelligence Agency would never admit culpability.vii viii The House Select Committee also noted the President's (Warren) Commission failed to consider a single evidentiary implication of conspiracy.ix

 "Careful and sober analysis of the evidence affirms the commission’s conclusions and vanquishes the arguments of the skeptics.
 So, 50 years on, what does it even mean to be a skeptic in this hotly contested debate?
 Surely it cannot be as simple as declaring, “I don’t trust the government, therefore I am a skeptic”; such an equation would abdicate independent thought in favor of pure cynicism.
 As Michael Shermer seeks to remind us, “skepticism is not a position; skepticism is an approach to claims, in the same way that science is not a subject but a method.”
 Skepticism of any government’s aims and efficacy is surely healthy—if not crucial—for a democracy; but the point is to use critical thinking to properly assess the evidence, not to merely doubt for the sake of doubting."